 such that \begin{itemize} \item $\R\gets Z\R$ becomes a weak equivalence upon realization, \item $HZ\R \to H\bar\R$ is a stable equivalence and \item $\pi_0\bar\R$ is a ring. \end{itemize} Consider the commutative diagram

 where the definition of $GL$ of rig categories is given in Section \ref{sec:invertiblemat} and the bar construction is recalled in Section \ref{sec:barc}.
-Both constructions preserve equivalences. \begin{itemize} \item The leftwards pointing horizontal maps are weak equivalences since $\R\gets Z\R$ is, \item the bottom rightwards pointing arrow is a weak equivalence since $HZ\R\to H\bar\R$ is a stable equivalence and \item the right vertical map is a weak equivalence by Lemma \ref{lem:glh}. \end{itemize}
+Both constructions preserve weak equivalences. \begin{itemize} \item The leftward pointing horizontal maps are weak equivalences since $\R\gets Z\R$ is, \item the bottom rightward pointing arrow is a weak equivalence since $HZ\R\to H\bar\R$ is a stable equivalence and \item the right hand vertical map is a weak equivalence by Lemma \ref{lem:glh}. \end{itemize}

-To show that the left vertical arrow is a weak equivalence, it therefore suffices to prove that the upper right hand horizontal map is a weak equivalence.
+To show that the left hand vertical arrow is a weak equivalence, it therefore suffices to prove that the upper right hand horizontal map is a weak equivalence.
 By Proposition \ref{prop:onesided is fiber}, the homotopy fiber of $BGL(Z\R)\to BGL(\bar\R)$ is given by the one-sided bar construction $B(*,GL(Z\R),GL(\bar\R))$, and so we have reduced the problem to giving a contraction of the associated space.